-Welcome to my site!
+Welcome!
 I am so happy you are here.
-I am 21 years old and have been extremely passionate about healthy living for many years.
+I am 22 years old and have been extremely passionate about healthy living for many years.
 I’m going to share my background story, and why I decided to start this blog…

 My story starts back in sophomore year of high school.
 I felt extremely self-conscious about my body, like many young girls at this stage.
 I remember someone making a comment about how I looked chubby, and I felt so ashamed.
 I immediately put myself on a very strict diet and I would count every calorie I put in my body, even gum and coffee.
 I was only eating around 800-1,000 calories a day, but I was also rowing crew, so I was burning that equivalent amount.
 I became exceedingly skinny very quickly, down to only 110 pounds, which is far too low for an active, 5’7 growing girl.

 My mom became quite concerned about my health; you could see my bones starting to poke out.
 I would avoid having dinner with my family, and constantly make excuses to avoid eating around people.
 She would buy me breakfast bagels with lots of cream cheese, butter and eggs, and I would pretend to eat them, but actually flush it all down the toilet.
 I had developed orthorexia, and this led me to be anal about everything I consumed, down to every last crumb.
 I even counted gum in my daily calorie allowance.
 There were certain foods that were acceptable because I knew exactly how many calories they had (pre-portioned almonds, cereal bars, 100 calorie yogurts, a pack of baby carrots, etc).
 I had such a negative relationship towards food.
 I survived on zero calorie life waters and black coffee to keep the hunger away.
 My stomach constantly growled and ached, but I told myself that that meant the fat was leaving.
 Ridiculous.